leoseg/PredictItStreamApplication/README.md

 Copy the repository to your github account.
 Install docker and docker-compose on your google cloud engine.
 Then install a self-hosted git-actions-runner on the instance and execute the github-actions workflow build and deploy at your github repository page under actions.
 Be sure to provide the secrets need in your github repository.
 Also only add a self-hosted runner to a private repository for security reasons.
-When the deployment is ready run the commands from the "connect_predictit.sh" file on your machine.